 Yet, this one-million-year-long rain was not big enough to be included by scholars in the famous “five mass extinction events”!

 Mass extinction events greatly impact biological evolution and biological diversity.
 We could look into it in further posts.
+Go to Comments on this blog post.

 *** Switch to Sign-Up page! ***